stat6250-s17/course-questions-wiki/week-05/README.md

 * *Question (aalshehry−stat6250):* What information should be provided to use INPUT statement?
 - Question (yyan11−stat6250): How to write an INPUT statement?
 - Answer (yyan11−stat6250): For each field of raw data that you want to read into your SAS data set, you must specify the following information in the INPUT statement: a valid SAS variable name; a type (character or numeric); a range (starting column and ending column).
+- Question (meisenbach-stat6250): What happens when you read in try to read in a numeric field as character or vice versa?